-- 1.3.8 Recognise that students with SEND can face additional safeguarding challenges.
-In particular they are more vulnerable and at risk of harm from peer on peer abuse, online risks etc. This is reflected in the Safeguarding and Child Protection Policy.
-These additional challenges can include: - assumptions that indicators of possible abuse (such as behaviour, mood and injury) relate to the child's condition without further exploration; - being more prone to isolation; - potential for children with SEND being disproportionately impacted by behaviours such as bullying, without showing any outward signs; and - communication barriers and difficulties in managing or reporting these. - 1.4 Each Academy within the Brooke Weston Trust must set out their detailed approach to identifying and supporting students with SEND in accordance with the requirements of the Children & Families Act 2014 and the guidance set out in the SEND Code of Practice (2015).
+- 1.3.8 The Trust recognises that students with SEND can face additional safeguarding challenges.
+In particular they are more vulnerable and at risk of harm from child on child abuse, online risks etc. This is reflected in the Safeguarding and Child Protection Policy.
+These additional challenges can include: - assumptions that indicators of possible abuse (such as behaviour, mood and injury) relate to the child's condition without further exploration; - being more prone to isolation; - potential for children with SEND being disproportionately impacted by behaviours such as bullying, without showing any outward signs; and - communication barriers and difficulties in managing or reporting these; - cognitive understanding being unable to understand the difference between fact and fiction in online content and then repeating the content/behaviours in schools, or being unable to understand the consequences of doing so - 1.4 Each Academy within the Brooke Weston Trust must set out their detailed approach to identifying and supporting students with SEND in accordance with the requirements of the Children & Families Act 2014 and the guidance set out in the SEND Code of Practice (2015).
 The SEND Information Report (or clause 65) will be published on the individual school/Academy website and will be updated at least annually.